pirut/odin-calculator/README.md

 ## This is my calculator
-This is the rep
+This is the repo for the calculator I am making for the final project in the foundations section of *The Odin Project*
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTA4MDU3ODY1OF19
+eyJoaXN0b3J5IjpbOTM1NjM2Nzk0XX0=
 -->